danielbank/PLAsTiCC/README.md

 #### 2. Data Augmentation

 Per the PLAsTiCC Classification Demo, there are definitely biases in the data.
 We will try to derive bias corrections based on the spectroscopic and photometric redshift and use this to apply non-linear transformations to the data prior to processing.
-We may try other methods for identifying and remove outlier data from our training dataset as well.
+We may try other methods for identifying and removing outlier data from our training dataset as well.

 #### 3. Principle Component Analysis (PCA)